-Organized, detail-oriented people with strong computer and communication skills are often perfect candidates for virtual assistant positions.
-Over the course of their work, they may make hotel reservations, set up appointments and meetings, type letters, and buy supplies.
+Organized, detail-oriented people with strong computer and communication skills are often great candidates for virtual assistant positions.
+Over the course of this work, you may be called upon to make hotel reservations, set up appointments and meetings, type letters and buy supplies.

 While a typical administrative assistant may perform these same tasks from an office setting, a virtual assistant can work on projects from home.
 Outside of normal business hours, virtual assistants can do work that isn't time-sensitive, including internet research, data entry, accounting and invoicing.

 Many employers don't require any special training beyond a high school diploma, but if you're working virtually, you'll have to be proficient with a computer.

 Indeed, the best opportunities will be for those who are especially tech-savvy.
 You can set your own hours and rates and start stashing away the savings.